JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 For example, Google.
 For Rufus that means people get all their information about him there.

 Back in the day, Western Union gave intel on the democrats to the republicans and that swayed the elections.

+### Exersize

+* Take 30 seconds to explain what happens if we do nothing - or what the big problems are

 # Day 1 - Takeaways